+- EPA method 24

+U - ISO 11890 part 1

+• Total volatile organic compounds fraction, based on one of the following, provided that all VOCs with a boiling point up to 280°C (536°F) are included, and exempt compounds are subtracted from total volatiles test results and the mass VOC content is calculated consistent with SCAQMD Rule 1113 and Rule 1168:

-- ASTM D6886 - ISO 11890 part 2
+- ASTM D6886

+- ISO 11890 part 2

 OPTION 2

+1.5.2

-All flooring elements installed in the building interior must meet the testing and product requirements of the California Department of Health Services Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers, including 2004 Addenda.
+U All flooring elements installed in the building interior must meet the testing and product requirements of the California Department of Health Services Standard Practice for the Testing of Volatile Organic Emissions from Various Sources Using Small-Scale Environmental Chambers, including 2004 Addenda.

 Mineral-based finish flooring products such as tile, masonry, terrazzo, and cut stone without integral organic based coatings and sealants and unfinished/untreated solid wood flooring qualify for credit without any IAQ testing requirements.
 However, associated site-applied adhesives, grouts, finishes and sealers must be compliant for a mineral-based or unfinished/untreated solid wood flooring system to qualify for credit.

-1.6 Low-emitting Materials - Composite Wood and Agrifiber Products

-1.6.1 Composite wood and agrifiber products used on the interior of the building (i.e., inside the weatherproofing system) must contain no added urea-formaldehyde resins.
+1.6 Low- 1.6 Low-emitting Materials - Composite Wood and Agrifiber Products U 1.6.1 Composite wood and agrifiber products used on the interior of the building (i.e., inside the weatherproofing system) must contain no added urea-formaldehyde resins.
 Laminating adhesives used to fabricate on-site and shop-applied composite wood and agrifiber assemblies must not contain added urea-formaldehyde resins.
 Composite wood and agrifiber products are defined as particleboard, medium density fiberboard (MDF), plywood, wheatboard, strawboard, panel substrates and door cores.
 Materials considered fixtures, furniture and equipment (FF&E) are not considered base building elements and are not included.

-Specify wood and agrifiber products that contain no added urea-formaldehyde resins.
-Specify laminating adhesives for field and shop-applied assemblies that contain no added urea-formaldehyde resins.
+U 1.6.2 IMPLEMENTATION Specify wood and agrifiber products that contain no added urea-formaldehyde resins.
+Specify laminating adhesives for field and shop-applied assemblies that contain no added urea- formaldehyde resins.
 Review product cut sheets, material safety data (MSD) sheets, signed attestations or other official literature from the manufacturer.